MicrosoftDocs/fabric-docs/docs/data-factory/known-issue-publish-df.md

 ---
 title: Known issue - Error when publishing a Dataflow Gen2
-description: A known issue is posted where a customer has issues trying to publish a dataflow Gen2 inside of Microsoft Fabric.
+description: A known issue is posted where a customer has issues trying to publish a Dataflow Gen2 inside of Microsoft Fabric.
 author: ptyx507
 ms.author: miescobar
 ms.topic: troubleshooting
-ms.date: 06/7/2023
+ms.date: 06/07/2023
 ms.custom:
 ---

 # Known issue - Error when publishing a Dataflow Gen2

 Users are experiencing an intermittent issue.
-An Unexpected error with Status Code 500 when trying to publish a dataflow gen2 inside of Microsoft Fabric.
+An unexpected error with status code 500 occurs when trying to publish a Dataflow Gen2 inside of Microsoft Fabric.

 **APPLIES TO:** ✔️ Dataflow Gen2 in Microsoft Fabric.